mharris717/ember-cli-pagination/doc/full.md

   // setup our query params
   queryParams: ["page", "perPage"],

+  // set default values, can cause problems if left out
+  // if value matches default, it won't display in the URL
+  page: 1,
+  perPage: 10,

   // can be called anything, I've called it pagedContent
   // remember to iterate over pagedContent in your template
   pagedContent: pagedArray('content', {pageBinding: "page", perPageBinding: "perPage"}),